Dejavu: Towards Experience Feedback Learning for Embodied Intelligence

-\paragraph{Key construction and probabilistic top-$k$ retrieval.} Our key uses a \emph{mean–max fusion with per-vector $\ell_2$ normalization}.
-First, $\ell_2$-normalize each token feature in $\mathbf{F}_t$ across channels.
-Then compute mean and max along the token dimension and normalize each result:
+\textbf{Key construction and probabilistic top-$k$ retrieval.} We form retrieval keys using mean–max fusion with per-token $\ell_2$ normalization.
+First, $\ell_2$-normalize each token feature in $\mathbf{F}_t$ across channels, then compute mean and max along the token dimension and normalize each result:

-Then we fuse the two by an equal-weight average followed by a final normalization, yielding the key (here $d_k=C$):
+We then fuse the two by an equal-weight average followed by a final normalization, yielding the key (here $d_k=C$):